How Much Does Installing a New Radiator Cost?

 How Much Does It Cost to Remove a Radiator?

-To have a small radiator removed will cost about £70 to £90, for a medium radiator it will end up around £90 to £110 while to have a large radiator removed will cost you roughly £110 to £130.
+To have a small radiator removed will cost about £70 to £90.
+The cost to remove a medium radiator will end up around £90 to £110, while a large radiator will cost between £110 and £130 to have removed.

 Q: What size radiator do I need?

-A: The radiator size you’ll require will depend on the desired heat output level.
+A: The radiator size you require will depend on the desired heat output level.
 You can use a BTU calculator to figure this out.

 Q: How does a radiator work?